 However, it may not be good news if your page views and session counts are similar.
 It could mean that you are failing to keep the customer interested.
 If they only look at one item before clicking away, this could indicate problems with your price or product description.

 In addition, humans tend to be somewhat lazy.
 Most consumers are in a hurry and don’t want to spend time weighing the pros and cons of several products before making a final purchase.
 The average reader will spend no more than 15 seconds reading your product description.
 Hence, it’s crucial always to optimize your product listings.

 8. Inventory Performance Index (IPI)

-The recent metric offered by Amazon is the IPI, and it’s causing quite a stir among the wider group of businesses that sell on Amazon.
+The recent metric offered by Amazon is the IPI, causing quite a stir among the wider group of businesses that sell on Amazon.

 A higher IPI score can be achieved by implementing the following suggestions:

 - Improve your sell-through rate.